Syntax:

 Description:

 Define a calculation that "reduces" one or more vector inputs into scalar values, one per listed input.
 The inputs can be per-particle or per-grid or per-surf quantities; they cannot be global quantities.
-Particle attributes are per-particle quantities, computes may generate per-particle or per-grid quantities, fixes may generate any of the three kinds of quantities, and particle-style or grid-style variables generate per-particle or per-grid quantities.
+Particle attributes are per-particle quantities.
+Computes and fixes may generate any of the three kinds of quantities.
+Particle-style, grid-style, and surf-style variables generate per-particle, per-grid, or per-surf quantities respectively.
+Custom attributes can be per-particle, per-grid, or per-surf quantities.
 See the variable command and its special functions which can perform the same operations as the compute reduce command on global vectors.

 IMPORTANT NOTE: All inputs to a compute reduce command must be the same type: per-particle, per-grid, or per-surf.
 You can use the command multiple times if you need to reduce values of different types.